hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 configuration options.

-Users can add the following configuration items to the [global `proxy-defaults` configuration entry](#TODO) or override them directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.
+Users can add the following configuration items to the [global `proxy-defaults` configuration entry](/docs/agent/config_entries.html#proxy-defaults-proxy-defaults) or override them directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.

 - `envoy_statsd_url` - A URL in the form `udp://ip:port` identifying a UDP
   StatsD listener that Envoy should deliver metrics to.
 For example, this may be `udp://127.0.0.1:8125` if every host has a local StatsD listener.
-In this case users can configure this property once in the [global proxy defaults](#TODO) config entry for convenience.
+In this case users can configure this property once in the [global `proxy-defaults` configuration entry](/docs/agent/config_entries.html#proxy-defaults-proxy-defaults) for convenience.
 Currently, TCP is not supported.

     ~> **Note:** currently the url **must use an ip address** not a dns name due to the way Envoy is setup for StatsD.